daos-stack/daos/doc/user/posix.md

 `libdfs` supports files, directories, and symbolic links, but not hard links.
 Access permissions are inherited from the parent pool and are not implemented on a per-file or per-directory basis.

+The DFS API closely represents the POSIX API.
+The API includes operations to:
+* Mount: create/open superblock and root object
+* Un-mount: release open handles
+* Lookup: traverse a path and return an open file/dir handle
+* IO: read & write with an iovec
+* Stat: retrieve attributes of an entry
+* Mkdir: create a dir
+* Readdir: enumerate all entries under a directory
+* Open: create/Open a file/dir
+* Remove: unlink a file/dir
+* Move: rename
+* Release: close an open handle of a file/dir
+* Extended Attributes: set, get, list, remove

+The following features from POSIX will not be supported:
+* Hard links
+* mmap support with MAP_SHARED will be consistent from single client only.
+Note that this is supported through DFUSE only (i.e. not through the DFS API).
+* Char devices, block devices, sockets and pipes
+* User/group quotas
-`setuid()` and `setgid()` programs, as well as supplementary groups, are currently not supported.
+* setuid(), setgid() programs, supplementary groups, ACLs are not supported within the DFS namespace.
+* [access/change/modify] time not updated appropriately, potentially on close only.
+* Flock (maybe at dfuse local node level only)
+* Block size in stat buf is not accurate (no account for holes, extended attributes)
+* Various parameters reported via statfs like number of blocks, files, free/available space
+* POSIX permissions inside an encapsulated namespace
+  * Still enforced at the DAOS pool/container level
+  * Effectively means that all files belong to the same “project”

 It is possible to use `libdfs` in a parallel application from multiple nodes.
-When the same POSIX container is mounted concurrently by multiple processes, a few limitations exist in DAOS v1.0.
-In particular:

-* Unlinking a file in one process while another process has the same file
-  open: This may or may not cause an I/O error on the open file.
-* The atomicity of rename operations is not guaranteed.

-These corner cases will be addressed in a future DAOS release.
+DFS provides two modes that offer different levels of consistency.
+The modes can be set on container creation time:

+1) Relaxed mode for well-behaved applications that generate conflict-free operations for which a very high level of concurrency will be supported.

+2) Balanced mode for applications that require stricter consistency at the cost of performance.
+This mode is currently not fully supported and DFS by default will use the relaxed mode.

+On container access, if the container is created with balanced mode, it can be accessed in balanced mode only.
+If the container was created with relaxed mode, it can be accessed in relaxed or balanced mode.
+In either mode, there is a consistency semantic issue that is not properly handled:

+* Open-unlink semantics: This occurs when a client obtains an open handle on an object (file or directory), and accesses that object (reads/writes data or create other files), while another client removes that object that the other client has opened from under it.
+In DAOS, we don’t track object open handles as that would be very expensive, and so in such conflicting cases, the worst case scenario is the lost/leaked space that is written to those orphan objects that have been unlinked from the namespace.

+Other consistency issues are handled differently between the two consistency mode:

+* Same Operation Executed Concurrently (Supported in both Relaxed and Balanced Mode): For example, clients try to create or remove the same file concurrently, one should succeed and others will fail.
+* Create/Unlink/Rename Conflicts (Supported in Balanced Mode only): For example, a client renames a file, but another unlinks the old file at the same time.
+* Operation Atomicity (Supported only in Balanced mode): If a client crashes in the middle of the rename, the state of the container should be consistent as if the operation never happened.
+* Visibility (Supported in Balanced and Relaxed mode): A write from one client should be visible to another client with a simple coordination between the clients.

 ## DFuse

 DFuse provides DAOS File System access through the standard libc/kernel/VFS POSIX infrastructure.
 This allows existing applications to use DAOS without modification, and provides a path to upgrade those applications to native DAOS support.
 Additionally, DFuse provides an Interception Library `libioil` to transparently allow POSIX clients to talk directly to DAOS servers, providing OS-Bypass for I/O without modifying or recompiling of the application.

 DFuse builds heavily on DFS.
 Data written via DFuse can be accessed by DFS and vice versa.